-NAR region during neutral, positive and negative NAO conditions.
-Positive (negative) index years are chosen, if the respective index value exceeds 1 (-1) as in Rogers (1984).
-The neutral conditions refer to the 30 year SLP average.
-Regions with strong sampling uncertainties, i.e. where the standard error is larger than the anomaly, are indicated with stippling in panels (b)-(c) and (e)-(f).
+In order to further evaluate the NAO representation in CanESM2-LE, Fig. 4 presents the large-scale SLP patterns in the NAR region during neutral, positive and negative NAO conditions.
+Positive (negative) index years are chosen, if the respective index value exceeds $1\ (-1)$ as in Rogers (1984).
+The neutral conditions refer to the 30-year SLP average.
+Regions with strong sampling uncertainties, i.e., where the standard error is larger than the anomaly, are indicated with stippling in Fig. 4b, c, e and f.